precizer/precizer/README.md

 * To address the above-described weaknesses, the **precizer** CLI applications was created.
 The program allows to identify which files differ between “A” and “B” in order to resynchronize and reconcile any differences.
 The program works as quickly as possible (optimized to operate close to the hardware capabilities) due to the fact that it is written in pure C and uses modern algorithms optimized for high performance.
 The program is designed to work with both small files and data volumes measured in petabytes and is not limited to these figures.
 * The program name “**precizer**” comes from the word “precision” and means something that increases precision.
 * The program traverse the contents of directories and subdirectories with high accuracy and calculates checksums for each file encountered, while storing the data in an SQLite database (a regular binary file).
 * **precizer** is fault-tolerant and can continue working from the moment where it was interrupted.
-For example, if the program had been stopped by pressing Ctrl+C while digging a petabyte-sized file, it will NOT explore it from the beginning in the next run but will continue exactly from the point which has been already saved against the database.
+For example, if the program had been stopped by pressing Ctrl+C while digging a petabyte-sized file, it will NOT explore it from the beginning in the next round but will continue exactly from the point which has been already saved against the database.
 This saves resources and time.
 * The work of this program can be interrupted at any time in any way, and this is safe both for the data being explored and for the database created by the program itself.
 * In the case of a deliberate or accidental interruption of the application do not worry about the results of the failure.
 The result of the program's work will be completely saved and reused during subsequent runs.
 * To calculate checksums, the reliable and fast SHA512 algorithm is used, which completely excludes errors even when analyzing a single petabyte-sized file's contents.
 If there are two thoroughly identical files of huge size, differing only by one byte, then the SHA512 algorithm will reflect this and the checksums will differ.
-Such result cannot be guaranteed when simpler hash functions like SHA1 or CRC32 have been used.
+Such result cannot be guaranteed when simpler hash functions like SHA1 or CRC32 have been used for huge files.
 * The algorithms of the **precizer** app are designed in such a way that it is very easy to maintain the relevance of the data contained in the created database with paths to files and their checksums without recalculating everything from scratch.
 It is enough to run the program with the _--update_ parameter so that new files are added to the database, information about files erased from the disk is deleted, and for those files that have undergone modifications and their creation time or size has changed, the SHA512 checksum will be recalculated and updated in the database.
 * By comparing databases from the same sources over different times, **precizer** can serve as a security monitoring tool, determining the consequences of an intrusion by identifying unauthorized modified files, whose contents may have been changed but the metadata remains the same.
 * The program never changes, deletes, moves or copies any files or directories being traversed.
 All it does is shape lists of files and update information about them against the database.
 All changes occur exclusively within the boundaries of this database.